07 November - 08 November

 Show topics

-Is meat harmful - myth or scientific fact?
+Whether meat is harmful - myth or scientific fact

 What is a sensible diet and how to achieve it

-How modern science helps you to cook tastier and live longer
+How modern science helps you cook better and live longer

 Why enjoying food is an important part of a healthy lifestyle